AFTERMATH SERIES

 WHERE ARE THE UGLY PICTURES?

-As a photographer, I've spent most of my career looking deeply into the spaces we inhabit and exploring the idea of Home.
-But at the age of 31, a diagnosis of breast cancer forced me to redefine my thinking.
-Faced with the nihilistic process of radical chemotherapy and surgery, my ideas of where I exist turned inward.
+As a photographer, I’ve spent most of my career looking deeply into the spaces we inhabit and exploring the idea of home.
+But at the age of thirty-one, a diagnosis of breast cancer forced me to redefine my thinking.
+Faced with the nihilistic process of radical chemotherapy and surgery, my ideas of where I existed turned inward.
 As the treatment broke down the physical structure in which I lived, the relationship between the cellular self and the metaphysical self became glaringly clear.
-No one was there when these pictures were made, just my dissolving ideas of self and a camera.
+Nobody else was present when these pictures were made—just my dissolving ideas of self and a camera.